typicalninja/google-sr/README.md

 The author (typicalninja) & contributors takes **NO** responsibility for any issues that arise from its use.
 Your discretion in usage is advised.

-# Mirror

-The mirror of this repository can be found on [codeberg][codeberg].

 # Tests

 Tests are written using [vitest](https://vitest.dev/) and can be run by using the `test` script.

-> Weekly tests are executed using a GitHub action to ensure compatibility and catch breakage due to google changes

 ```bash
 pnpm run test